Financial-Times/origami/README.md

 }
 ```

 For design consistency not all colours are allowed to be toned.
 Only colours with default tones in the palette (e.g. teal, oxford, and claret) may be used.
 Other colours [may still be mixed](#mix-colors).
+If your project has defined custom colours using `oColorsSetColor`, these may be toned by setting the [`allow-tones` option](#custom-palette-colours).

 #### Colour Tools